Tibet 08 Days Overland tour

 Day 05: Drive to SHIGATSE (3,860 M) (B) – approx. 2hrs drive

-Then later we drive 2 hours to Shigatse the second largest town in Tibet and the traditional capital of Tsang.
-Here we will visit the famous Tashilhunpo Monastery, the seat of Panchen Lama who is the 2nd in the Buddhist religious hierarchy.
+Then the Tibet 08 Days Tibet Overland tour drives you to Shigatse the second largest town in Tibet and the traditional capital of Tsang.
+It is a drive of around 2 hours.
+In Shigatse we will visit the famous Tashilhunpo Monastery, the seat of Panchen Lama who is the 2nd in the Buddhist religious hierarchy.
 The monastery is Shigatse’s foremost attraction.
 It has the glory of producing thousands of renowned scholars in the field of Mahayana Buddhist Philosophy and Tantra.

 Activity: Drive and Tours : 2hrs drive + 5 hours tours